Kitura/BlueSSLService/README.md

 The following API is used to create the `SSLService`:
 - `init?(usingConfiguration config: Configuration) throws` - This will create an instance of the `SSLService` using a previously created `Configuration`.

-Once the `SSLService` is created is can applied to a previously created `Socket` instance that's just been created.
+Once the `SSLService` is created, it can applied to a previously created `Socket` instance that's just been created.
+This needs to be done **before** using the `Socket`.
 The following code snippet illustrates how to do this.  *Note: Exception handling omitted for brevity.*

 ```swift